A Worker’s Comp insurance guide for small business owners after an employee gets injured on the job.

-The average cost of a workers’ compensation claim is more than $40,000, according to the National Council on Compensation Insurance.
+The average cost of a workers’ compensation claim can be more than $40,000, according to the National Council on Compensation Insurance.
 That’s a significant, unplanned expense for small businesses.

-When you have workers’ comp insurance, you have protection.
-But it’s important to understand what you need to do to file a claim if an employee experiences a work-related injury or illness.
+When you have workers’ compensation insurance, employers and employees have protection.
+It’s important to understand how to file a claim if an employee experiences a work-related injury or illness.

 If one of your employees gets injured on the job or experiences a workplace illness, you must file a workers’ compensation claim with your insurance carrier to receive benefits under your policy.

 It’s important to notify your carrier immediately after the incident so you can get help with resolving the issue and avoid unnecessary complications.

 It’s generally best to file your claim as soon as possible, even if you are still gathering facts and information.
 Many states also have deadline requirements within a few days of the incident.
 Missing these deadlines can potentially result in fines for your business.

 There are four main types of workers’ comp claims you can file.
 The claim you file and the compensation the injured person receives varies depending on the type and severity of the injury or illness your employee experiences.

 A medical expense claim can help pay for treatment related to injuries and illnesses, including bills for doctor’s visits, surgery, physical therapy, prescriptions and other expenses.